cbrionesaranda/portfolio/_projects/3D-print-closure.md

 ---
-title: "3D Printed Titanium Rocket Motor Closure"
+title: "Active Air-Braking Drag System"
 header:
   teaser: /assets/images/printed-closure/printed-closure-composite.png
-excerpt: I designed a 3D printed Ti-6Al-4V rocket motor closure in collaboration with Renishaw PLC.
-I successfully used the closure in a static fire for a small solid rocket motor.
+excerpt:

+I designed a drag induced braking system for a sounding rocket in collaboration with the USF rocketry team.
+The purpose of this system is to reduce the apogee error by actively reacting to live data through a PID System.

 order: 2
 share: false
 toc: true